MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sfu/storage-firmware-update-driver.md

 Updating firmware for NVMe storage drives has relied on hardware vendors to create firmware update applications which utilize specific [firmware update IOCTLs](/windows/win32/fileio/working-with-nvme-devices#dont-update-firmware-through-the-pass-through-mechanism) introduced in Windows 10.
 These applications are typically distributed outside of the Windows Update (WU) pipeline.
 End users need to determine which storage disks are in their device, obtain the correct storage drive firmware utility from a manufacturer's website, and manually download and install the updates.

-Additionally, devices running [Windows 10 in S-mode](https://www.microsoft.com/windows/s-mode), are in an enhanced security configuration which only allows users to run Microsoft-verified applications, therefore vendor utilities may fail to update drive firmware.
+Additionally, devices running [Windows 10 in S mode](https://www.microsoft.com/windows/s-mode), are in an enhanced security configuration which only allows users to run Microsoft-verified applications, therefore vendor utilities may fail to update drive firmware.
 This manual process results in low adoption of firmware updates, increases support costs and customer satisfaction issues for hardware manufacturers.

 > [!NOTE]
 > Windows 10 in S mode works exclusively with apps from the Microsoft Store within Windows and accessories that are compatible with Windows 10 in S mode.
 A one-way switch out of S mode is available.
 Learn more at [windows.com/SmodeFAQ](https://support.microsoft.com/help/4020089).

 [Updating device firmware using Windows Update (WU)](/windows-hardware/drivers/install/updating-device-firmware-using-windows-update) service using a driver-based solution is available to hardware vendors and requires them to either add firmware update logic and payload to an existing function driver or provide a separate firmware update driver and package.
 This results in duplicative work across hardware partners and increases the overall servicing costs of storage drives.
-For more information about universal drivers, see [Getting Started with Universal Windows drivers](
+For more information about universal drivers, see [Getting Started with Universal Windows drivers](/windows-hardware/drivers/develop/getting-started-with-universal-drivers).
-/windows-hardware/drivers/develop/getting-started-with-universal-drivers).

-Utilizing the Windows 10 (version 20H1 or higher) it is possible to update NVMe drive firmware using a Microsoft-supplied driver and a hardware vendor supplied firmware update package.
-This solution can be distributed via WU to targeted drive(s) and devices using [Computer Hardware IDs (CHIDs)](/windows-hardware/drivers/install/specifying-hardware-ids-for-a-computer).
+Utilizing the Windows 10, version 2004 (OS build 19041.488 or higher) it is possible to update NVMe drive firmware using a Microsoft-supplied driver and a hardware vendor supplied firmware update package.
+This solution can be distributed via Windows Update to targeted drives and devices using [Computer Hardware IDs (CHIDs)](/windows-hardware/drivers/install/specifying-hardware-ids-for-a-computer).

 > [!WARNING]
 > Firmware updates are a potentially risky maintenance operation and should only be distributed after thorough testing of the new firmware image.
 It is possible that new firmware on unsupported hardware could negatively affect reliability and stability, or even cause data loss.